ahawkins/raa-screencast/steps.md

     Next there there is something we can do in the form test.
 Every test declares a new form instance.
 We can move that up into a `setup` block and use an `attr_reader` instead.
+  * There's still one more thing we can do.
+We can make the use case a little easier to read. `Mail::TestMailer` is referenced multiple times in the test.
+It's not entirely clear what that is though.
+    Let's use an intention revealing method to make it clear.